 “Would you pray with me?”

 The passengers then recited the Lord’s Prayer together.
-At the end of this improvised sermon on the plane, Beamer concluded with this verse from Psalms 23
+At the end of this improvised sermon on the plane, Beamer concluded with a verse from Psalms 23

 The verse that Beamer recited on United 93, Psalms 23:4